Have you ever heard of a scam by an alleged oil rig engineer?

 Romance scammers are very skilled liars.
 And they know how to reach women’s feelings with words.

 They manage to manipulate their romance scam victims in such a way that they eventually forget about any caution and send money to the romance scammer.
 That is why we recommend: Never send money to someone you met online and have never met in person.

 Our advice if you are in contact with an Oil Rig Engineer

-- Never transfer money to strangers.
+- Never send money or gifts to strangers.